kbdharun/kbdharun/localisation.md

 ## Other Works

-- I contributed Tamil translations to freecodecamp, I will continue to do translations there (I don't have a public profile link to link my contributions in their Crowdin Enterprise Instance).
+- I contributed Tamil translations to freecodecamp, and I will continue to do translations there (I don't have a public profile link to link my contributions in their Crowdin Enterprise Instance).

 ## Profiles